clseibold/ZeroFrame-Router/README.md

     console.log('Wildcard example');
 }).add(function() {
     console.log('home');
+});

+Router.hooks({
+    // Called before every route resolves. currentRoute is the route that will be resolved (if you return true).
-}).all(function(currentRoute) {
+    before: function(currentRoute, params) {
-    // Called for every route, BEFORE the controller function is called (the one passed in when you added the route).
-    // It gives you the current route that you can check with.
-You could also have just used 'Router.currentRoute'.

         var refreshBtn = document.getElementById('refreshBtn');
         if (currentRoute == 'tutorials') {
-        // Show refresh button when on tutorials route refreshBtn.style.display = 'inline';
+            // Show refresh button on tutorials route refreshBtn.style.display = 'inline';
         } else {
-        // Hide the refresh button for all other routes refreshBtn.style.display = 'none';
+            // Hide refresh button for all other routes refreshBtn.style.display = 'none';
         }

+        return true; // Continue to resolving the route.
+If false, the route doesn't resolve.
+    },
+    // Called after every route resolves. currentRoute is the route that just resolved.
+    after: function(currentRoute, params) {
+        console.log("Happens after route resolves");
+    }
 });

 Router.init();
 ```

 To navigate to a route, use the `Router.navigate('/route')` function. **You must also make sure your ZeroFrame instance is called `page`.**

+The order in which you add routes matters.
+The URL which is added earlier and matches will be the one that is called.

-*Note*: You must also call `Router.listenForBack()` in the `OnRequest()` function of your ZeroFrame class.
-This will detect when the user hits the back button and navigate to the correct route.
+*Note*: You must call `Router.listenForBack()` in the `OnRequest()` function of your ZeroFrame class in order to detect when the user hits the back button and navigate to the correct route.

 *Credit*: Library based on code from this tutorial: [http://krasimirtsonev.com/blog/article/A-modern-JavaScript-router-in-100-lines-history-api-pushState-hash-url](http://krasimirtsonev.com/blog/article/A-modern-JavaScript-router-in-100-lines-history-api-pushState-hash-url)